 As God's prophet, Elijah does much good, but he must also confront evil.
 When he meets King Ahab, Elijah reminds the king that he has forsaken the worship of the true God and followed after the false gods, the Baals, of his wife Jezebel.
 He has thrown the people into uncertainty, which Elijah challenges: "How long will you be undecided between two opinions?
 If the Lord is God, follow Him, but if Baal, follow him."
 Then Elijah shows in spectacular fashion that God triumphs over all false deities.
 Victorious, he orders the execution of all 450 of Baal's prophets.

 Elijah appears to the disciples at the Transfiguration.
-He is alive in Christ, as we all will be if we overcome the temptation to be "undecided between two opinions", and follow the Lord because He is God.
+He is alive in Christ, as we will be if we overcome the temptation to let ourselves be "undecided between two opinions," and follow the Lord because He is God.